jnozzi/cocoadev.com/markdown/NSTextViewSetHidden.md

 I've the following code

-General/NSView* pane = ...;
+NSView* pane = ...;
 [pane setHidden:YES];
-General/pane superview] setNeedsDisplay:YES];
+pane superview] setNeedsDisplay:YES];

     pane is the outlet connected to [[NSTableView descendant in NIB file.
 With that code I supposed to hide the view.
 But unfortunately it didn't work.
 I'm quite new to Cocoa.
 As far as I understand, this approach, i.e. hiding/showing views is considered to be a "bad practice".
 Nevertheless, what am I doing wrong???

 ----
 Will answer myself :)
-    General/NSTableView is contained in     General/NSClipView which is in it's turn contained in     General/NSScrollView.
+    NSTableView is contained in     NSClipView which is in it's turn contained in     NSScrollView.
 So, the code should look like this

-General/NSView* pane = ...;
+NSView* pane = ...;
-General/[pane superview] superview] setHidden:YES];
+[pane superview] superview] setHidden:YES];

 ----